trustgraph-ai/trustgraph/README.md

 - Knowledge Graphs: Memgraph, Neo4j, and FalkorDB
 - Data Stores: Apache Cassandra
 - Observability: Prometheus and Grafana

-### Pulsar Workflows
+- Control Flow: Apache Pulsar

+## Pulsar Control Flows

-- For processing flows, Pulsar accepts the output of a processing module and queues it for input to the next subscribed module.
+- For control flows, Pulsar accepts the output of a processing module and queues it for input to the next subscribed module.
 - For services such as LLMs and embeddings, Pulsar provides a client/server model.
 A Pulsar queue is used as the input to the service.
 When processed, the output is then delivered to a separate queue where a client subscriber can request that output.

 ## Data Extraction Agents